Privacy Cards for Surfacing Mental Models and Exploring Privacy Concerns: A Case Study of Voice-First Ambient Interfaces with Older Adults: Introduction

 We make three main contributions to CHI: we 1) create \tool~ and describe their iterative design process, which explains how we adapted them to older adults based on their usage logs; 2) uncover several ethical concerns of using VFAIs for older adults, such as insufficient mental models that affect their ability to properly consent; and 3) identify implications for design and research, including using \tool~ to inform large-scale survey design.
 Our novel empirical findings and their associated implications for the research and design of VFAIs provide evidence of the effectiveness of \tool.
-This exploratory work is an imperative stepping stone towards designing more ethical VFAIs for older adults.
+This exploratory work is an important step toward designing more ethical VFAIs for older adults.